 - Computer systems.
 It is impossible to manually maintain the records for a perpetual inventory system, since there may be thousands of transactions at the unit level in every accounting period.
 Conversely, the simplicity of a periodic inventory system allows for the use of manual record keeping for very small inventories.

 - Cost of goods sold.
 Under the perpetual system, there are continual updates to the cost of goods sold account as each sale is made.
 Conversely, under the periodic inventory system, the cost of goods sold is calculated in a lump sum at the end of the reporting period, by adding total purchases to the beginning inventory and subtracting ending inventory.
+In the latter case, this means it can be difficult to obtain a precise cost of goods sold figure prior to the end of the reporting period.

 - Cycle counting.
 It is impossible to use cycle counting under a periodic inventory system, since there is no way to obtain accurate inventory counts in real time (which are used as a baseline for cycle counts).